-Assistant Professor (Biträdande Lektor) of Human-Computer Interaction at the department of Computer and Systems Sciences (DSV) at Stockholm University, Sweden.
+Associate Professor of Human-Computer Interaction, Department of Computer and Systems Sciences (DSV), Stockholm University, Sweden.

 I work in the area of Human-Computer Interaction (HCI) and Computer-Supported Cooperative Work (CSCW).
 My work has been presented, and awarded, in major international conferences and journals.
 I have been involved in national and EU-funded projects, and worked on a variety of topics, including: nomadic practices in collaborative work settings and informal learning contexts, interactive performance, grassroots movements and civic initiatives.